The Goldendoodle is a popular hybrid dog breed

 Although there had been accidental crossings of Golden Retrievers and Poodles in the past, they were regarded simply as 'mongrels' or 'cross-breeds'.
 But in the 1990s professional dog breeders started to cross pure-bred Golden Retrievers with Poodles in a controlled and recorded manner.

-Goldendoodles can come in 3 sizes, depending on the size of the Poodle - Toy, Miniature or Standard.
+Goldendoodles can come in 3 sizes, depending on the size of the Poodle - Toy Poodle, Miniature Poodle or Standard Poodle.
 The smallest version (also called the 'miniature') dog will be 13 inches to 20 inches tall at the withers, and weigh from 15 lbs to 35 lbs.

 The medium size version (also called the 'small standard size') will be from 17 inches to 20 inches in height, and weigh 40 lbs to 50 lbs.